 Songwriter and performer Phillip Roebuck has been touring incessantly for many years.
 He’s released 27 commercial recordings, including 6 full-length solo albums, and can be heard on TV/Film scores & soundtracks Justified, High Road, Deep Run, In Search of a Midnight Kiss, Breaking Amish, Fisher Poets, Con Artist, Vile, Simply Irresistible and many more.
 Some career highlights include Drop Dead Diva, Guest-starring with Rick Springfield; TED Talks, Guest Speaker; The Moth, The Unchained Tour; John Peel Sessions, BBC Radio 1; The Seagull, Three Sisters, Platonov, Ivanov, Lake Lucille; The Greeks, Boesman & Lena, Juilliard.

 Ryan Price (MPSE)

 Ryan M. Price is a New York City based Supervising Sound Editor & Re-recording mixer.
-His narrative film credits include ANOTHER EARTH, LISTEN UP PHILIP, QUEEN OF EARTH and the upcoming TALLULAH.
+His narrative film credits include ANOTHER EARTH, LISTEN UP PHILIP, QUEEN OF EARTH and TALLULAH.
 His documentary credits include PARK AVENUE: MONEY, POWER AND THE AMERICAN DREAM, MEDORA, and PETER AND THE FARM.

 Mattew Rogers, Esq.